Tiny House Village- An Initiative of OKF

 Over the past decade, the Department of Public Instruction has documented approximately 175 homeless children annually.
 Providing children with safe, stable housing improves academic performance, reduces behavior issues and saves the school district funding.

 The THV is for homeless families who need safe, stable housing.
-Families will live there for up to two years while they rebuild and stabilize.
+Families will live there for up to four years while they rebuild and stabilize.
 The THV will help them develop the necessary resources to move to permanent housing, whether that is subsidized or market rate housing.

 2-4 individuals.
 The maximum occupancy for each unit would be four persons; however, we expect most families to be in the two to three person range.